dabbodev/Moxley/readme.md

 #### Templates

 Moxley can now use templates to enforce rules on nodes!
 Simply use the ._createTemplate function on a node and all nodes generated from it will have the template applied.
-Usage of the template follows 2 main parameters: strict, and keys.
+Usage of the template follows 3 main parameters: strict, keys, and apply.
 Setting strict to "true" will stop the node from creating any new keys other than the ones supplied in the template.
 The keys object should contain a list of the keys you want each child node to start with, as well as the typing and default parameters for the key.
 Setting the default value of a key to a function will run the function when the child is created.
+Moxley now also has an apply template parameter that will run as a function on the child at creation using the child as the this scope for the activation.
 Here are some examples:

 Setting a default key and value
 ```javascript